-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-• Chazhashi Church of the Savior
+• Chazhashi Church of the Saviour

-Chazhashi Church of the Savior
+Chazhashi Church of the Saviour

 The church's interior and northern façade are adorned with murals from the 17th century.
-Paintings from the same period are also found on both sides of the entrance from the annex into the main church—something very rare for Upper Svaneti.
+Paintings from the same period are also found on both sides of the entrance from the annex into the main church - something very rare for Upper Svaneti.

-Other features in the Chazhashi murals also reflect general artistic tendencies of the time: the use of unusual iconographic variations, a less traditional division of compositional registers, some inconsistencies in figure proportions and scene layouts, and specific styles of facial and clothing depiction.
-Particularly noteworthy is a highly unusual phenomenon that might be considered an example of the artist’s “iconographic creativity”: in the center of the chancel is a combined icon depicting both the “Face of God” and the “Dormition of the Mother of God” within a single image—something that, at least for now, has no known parallel in either Georgian or post-Byzantine art.
+Other features in the Chazhashi murals also reflect general artistic tendencies of the time: the use of unusual iconographic versions, a less traditional distribution of the scenes within the tiers, some inconsistencies in figure proportions and compositional arrangement of the scenes, as well as modes of execution of faces and vestments.
+Particularly noteworthy is a highly unusual phenomenon that might be considered an example of the artist’s “iconographic creativity”: in the center of the chancel is a representation of both the Mandylion and the Man of Sorrows combined as a single image - something that, at least for now, has no known parallels in either Georgian or post-Byzantine art.

 Useful information